cs-open-project/projectsfound/README.md

 介绍: The Apache Directory project provides directory solutions entirely written in Java.
 These include a directory server, which has been certified as LDAP v3 compliant by the Open Group (ApacheDS), and Eclipse-based directory tools (Apache Directory Studio).

+### Directory LDAP API

+Description: The Apache Directory LDAP API is an ongoing effort to provide an enhanced LDAP API, as a replacement for JNDI and the existing LDAP API (jLdap and Mozilla LDAP API).

+介绍: The Apache Directory LDAP API is an ongoing effort to provide an enhanced LDAP API, as a replacement for JNDI and the existing LDAP API (jLdap and Mozilla LDAP API).

 ### Directory Server

 Description: ApacheDS is an extensible and embeddable directory server entirely written in Java, which has been certified LDAPv3 compatible by the Open Group.
-Besides LDAP it supports Kerberos 5 and the Change Password Protocol.
 It has been designed to introduce triggers, stored procedures, queues and views to the world of LDAP which has lacked these rich constructs.

 介绍: ApacheDS is an extensible and embeddable directory server entirely written in Java, which has been certified LDAPv3 compatible by the Open Group.
 Besides LDAP it supports Kerberos 5 and the Change Password Protocol.
 It has been designed to introduce triggers, stored procedures, queues and views to the world of LDAP which has lacked these rich constructs.